 8. Experience: A. Teaching Period No. of Years PG.UG.
-Class Institution

-B. Research/Extension Period No. of Years Institution Remarks

-(Attach a list of Research papers published with journals).

-9. Number of Students guided:- (a) Master's (b) Ph.D

-10. Mention below the field of your specialisation and number of years in each:
+Class Institution B. Research/Extension Period No. of Years Institution Remarks (Attach a list of Research papers published with journals).
+9. Number of Students guided:- (a) Master's (b) Ph.D 10.
+Mention below the field of your specialisation and number of years in each: 1. :Signature of applicant Remar PROF. & HEAD OF THE DEPARTMENT DEAN/DIRECTOR A OFFICE OF THE DIRECTOR RESIDENT INSTRUCTIONS ved For No DIRECTOR RESIDENT INSTRUCTIONS

-1. 2.

-2.

-Dated : Signature of applicant

-Recon nmendation of the Head of Department with justification:

-Rema rks of the Dean/Director PROF. & HEAD OF THE DEPARTMENT

-DEAN/DIRECTOR

-OFFICE OF THE DIRECTOR RESIDENT INSTRUCTIONS

-ved For

-Code No

-DIRECTOR RESIDENT INSTRUCTIONS